This scholarship supports postgraduate research students studying Japanese Studies to undertake travel as part of their studies.

 This scholarship was founded from a gift from Professor Sakuko Matsui.

 a.
-Funded by a generous gift from Professor Sakuko Matsui, this Scholarship was established to support students completing a higher degree by research in the area of Japanese Studies within the Faculty of Arts and Social Sciences at the University of Sydney, to undertake travel as part of the their studies.
+This Scholarship was established to support students completing a higher degree by research in the area of Japanese Studies within the Faculty of Arts and Social Sciences at the University of Sydney, to undertake travel as part of their studies.

 a.
-Applicants must be currently enrolled full-time Masters by Research or PhD students undertaking research in the Department of Japanese Studies within the Faculty of Arts and Social Sciences at the University of Sydney.
+Applicants must be currently enrolled full-time in a Masters by Research or PhD undertaking research in Japanese Studies within the Faculty of Arts and Social Sciences at the University of Sydney.

 b.
-Applicants must demonstrate a need to undertake travel to Japan as part of the Masters by Research or PhD studies.
+Applicants must demonstrate a need to undertake travel to Japan as part of their Masters by Research or PhD studies.

 a.
 The successful applicant will be awarded the Scholarship on the basis of: